ruv/easyforth/index.markdown

     : move-right  ( -- )   1 snake-x-head +! ;

     : move-snake-head ( -- )  direction @ ( x )
       left  over = if move-left   else
       up    over = if move-up     else
       right over = if move-right  else
-      down over  = if move-down
+      down  over = if move-down   else
+        \ do nothing
       then then then then drop ;

     \ Move each segment of the snake forward by one